 While the focus is to ship code as frequently as possible, teams cannot ignore the need to also ensure code quality at the same rate.
 DevOps is, rightly so, more typically associated with speed, but that doesn’t mean quality has to suffer.

 Leading organizations are beginning to look past just tracking release frequency and placing value on a broader set of metrics that take into account code quality.
-Specifically, metrics that span both technical metrics (such as Mean Time To Resolution) and business metrics (such as customer satisfaction or NPS) are taken into account.
+Specifically, metrics that span both technical metrics (such as Mean Time To Resolution) and business metrics (such as customer satisfaction or Net Promoter Score) are taken into account.

 SOFTWARE FAILURE REPLAY